Yi-TN/Yi-TN.github.io/_pages/about.md

 I'm also a huge fan of **indie games**, such as *Hades* and *Slay the Spire*, which constantly inspire me with their creativity and unique artistic vision.

 While playing, I'm always captivated by how these games bring worlds to life — from the realistic, immersive cities of *Spider-Man* and *Cyberpunk 2077* to the stylized, rhythmic energy of *Hi-Fi RUSH*.
 These experiences motivate me to one day contribute to the creation of games that are both visually stunning and deeply engaging, games that leave players with the same sense of wonder that first drew me into gaming.

+## My Personal Life

+Outside of video games, I also enjoy drawing — in fact, I created all the artwork for my game *Fuuka Student Council*!

+I also have a cat, Glow, a cuddly companion who loves to sit by my side while I’m working at the computer.

+{% include gallery %}